 While fireworks are exciting to see, they are very dangerous when misused—not only for the operator, but also for bystanders and nearby structures.
 The safest way to enjoy fireworks is by attending public fireworks displays put on by trained professionals.
 It is illegal to use fireworks in many jurisdictions in Missouri; some permit fireworks to be used on a few days a year, usually around the July 4th holiday.
 Be sure to confirm that fireworks are legal where you live before making a purchase.

-According to data collected by the Missouri Department of Health and Senior Services, in 2022, 324 people in Missouri sought hospital care related to fireworks; 292 of those people were treated in emergency rooms and released; 32 people were admitted to the hospital.
+According to data collected by the Missouri Department of Health and Senior Services, in 2025 in Missouri 358 people sought hospital care related to fireworks; 316 of those people were treated in emergency rooms and released; and 42 were admitted to the hospital.

 According to the National Fire Protection Association, far more fires are reported in the U.S. on a typical Independence Day than on any other day of the year, and fireworks account for more than half of those fires.